 I’m an unapologetic Christopher Nolan fan, and new movies from him are a rare treat.
 He’s a filmmaker whose proven himself to the establishment so well that he seems to be given more or less cart blanche on new projects, with massive budgets that let him turn any fantastic premise into reality.
 As a viewer, you know that you’re in for some of the most expensive sets and mind-bending special effects ever made.

 I’ll try not to spoiler more than what’s in the trailer (although if you’re really spoiler sensitive, stop reading), but Tenet involves time and its manipulation, along with Inception-esque world-building that posits a set of rules for how those powers work.
 This is where a lot of people had trouble with the movie because although you generally understand what Nolan’s getting at, it’s harder to grasp the exact details of how it’d all fit together.

 I spent the rest of the morning trying to visualize how the various scenes in the movie were supposed to have played out.
 My conclusion was that they’re not all quite as sound as they’re made out to be.
 What Nolan’s done is create a system that doesn’t really make sense when examined closely, but which has just enough of a veneer of logic that viewers suspend disbelief, assuming it’s on them that they’re having a tough time closing the conceptual gap.
 Time is complicated, and all the characters in the movie seem to get it, so it’s probably fine.
 Really, it’s pretty nonsensical, but that’s okay because the mechanics are largely just a plot device to drive the movie.

-Once you gloss over the specifics, that macro-level plot holds up well.
+Once you gloss over the specifics, the macro-level plot holds up well.
 Time-bending thrillers are infamously confusing, but I was able to understand what happened without post-viewing help from the internet (unlike say, Primer or Dark), which is a good sign.
 It’s not trivially easy to grasp, but challenges you just enough to make sense with a little thinking, and without going wholly off the deep end 1.